Christmas Encore: Save up to 20% on Plaud NotePin for 48 hours. 🎁

-Woman using a smartphone, showing the device's back with an attachment
+Woman using an Android smartphone, showing the device's back with an attachment

 Can't record calls on your Android?
 We reveal working solutions for all devices, from built-in features to reliable hardware options that bypass Google's restrictions.